 Understandably, reviews of the literature tend to conclude that the evidence is “mixed.”

-My overall impression after reading some of the relevant studies and literature reviews: If you ask people how they would respond to GM labels, you end up concluding that the labels will probably deter a lot of purchases link is to a PDF file of GM-containing products and motivate a lot of purchases of GM-free products.
+My overall impression after reading some of the relevant studies and literature reviews: If you ask people how they would respond to GM labels, you end up concluding that the labels will probably deter a lot of purchases of GM-containing products and motivate a lot of purchases of GM-free products.
 But if you look at how GM labels have actually affected sales, you end up concluding that (in the U.S., at least) there is little if any impact of positive (“contains GMOs”) labels.
 Negative (“no GMOs”) labels do seem to create or serve a niche market, but even they don’t significantly stigmatize the GM-containing versions of the same product.

 I am less interested in how labeling affects short-term sales than in how it affects long-term attitudes (which of course affect long-term sales).
 As I have already noted, risk communication theory suggests that the hazard salience effect should mostly be short-term – basically an “adjustment reaction” that should diminish as people get used to the labels.
 The outrage reduction effect, on the other hand, should increase over time as control, voluntariness, familiarity, trust, and cognitive dissonance work their wonders.
 In other words, I’d expect GM labels to be a bit scary at first, but calming in the long run.